 Fear of fireworks and noise anxiety

 Firework season can be a stressful time for both dogs and owners as many dogs have a fear of fireworks and other loud noises.
 Sound related fear is common.
 One scientific study reported that 49% of the UK dog population show signs of sound related fears.
+It is important to remember that a fear of fireworks and loud noises can affect our other pets too.

 Symptoms of noise anxiety